 Real-time location data without connecting to a smartphone?
 Yes, please.
-Conveniently, the Gear Fit2 has an onboard GPS built in, which maps your route when you hike, bike, walk or run.
+The Gear Fit2 has an onboard GPS built in, which maps your route when you hike, bike, walk or run.
 It’ll track speed and distance, as well as monitor your heart rate, presenting your tracking data as a map.
 Other fitness trackers with built-in GPS to look out for?
 The Fitbit Charge 2 and Jawbone UP3 are popular models.

 Fix your posture

 Can’t seem to stop slouching and slumping?
-You don’t need to practice walking around with a book on your head to sort out your posture – just invest in the right fitness tracker, instead.
+You don’t need to walking around with a book on your head to sort out your posture – just invest in the right fitness tracker.
 The Lumo Lift is ideal if you need a bit of posture coaching: just stick the sensor inside your shirt and it will gently vibrate to remind you to straighten up.
 The tracker also works to measure steps, distance and cals burned.